Vital-Volkov/Stereoscopic-3D-system-for-Unreal-Engine-5/README.md

 If you resize the window in an interlace method or have different left/right filters or color glasses you can always fast swap Left-Right images.

 `Optimize` - `Alt + Num *`
 Render only half X or Y resolutions for S3D output methods like Interlace, SideBySide and OverUnder(TopBottom), where half resolution anyway lost so rendering at full resolution give advantage only in clearer image in specific output method like interlace where antialiasing on final S3D interlaced image cause more blur but This is a must have future for SideBySide and OverUnder methods where you see the same clear image but have performance boost in my case 65 vs 85fps 31%.
-I have an interlaced S3D monitor LGD2342P but I found the best method is to output as OverUnder via HDMI and set this mode in monitor settings so I have same clear picture in `Optimize` mode but at 31% faster with performance same as Mono3D which is incredible!
+I have an interlaced S3D monitor LGD2342P but I found the best method is to output as OverUnder via HDMI and set this mode in monitor settings so I have same clear picture in `Optimize` mode but at 31% faster with performance same as Mono3D, it's incredible!

 `VSync`
 While this is must have option even for Mono3D to avoid image ugly tearing to horizontal lanes and limit GPU redundant overload(lock frames to monitor Hertz)